-Prototyping the custom stirrer
+Prototyping the custom stirrer and gearbox

 Following sign off from the customer, we manufactured and tested a prototype of the custom stirrer.
 This included making a test rig including a gearbox and test lid.
 The prototype was built with multiple indexing holes along the stirrer shaft; this enabled the R&D Team to test the mixing performance of single, double, and half-height helix configurations at varying angles.

-The final custom stirrer design
+The final custom stirrer and gearbox design

 Following completion of the feasibility study and identifying the best design for the custom stirrer based on the customers’ mixing requirements, the production custom lid, stirrer, and gearbox assemblies were designed and CAD images were sent to the customer for approval.
 A flexible joint in the stirrer shaft was added to the design to offer some tolerance in stirrer motor alignment with the gearbox.

-Production of the custom stirrer
+Production of the custom stirrer and gearbox

 Following sign off, manufacturing drawings were completed, the parts manufactured, and the system built and tested.
 Instructions were also provided as an addendum to the Orb Pilot manual to cover the use of the custom parts.